 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 Once in a lifetime sale

-For a large proportion of business owners, selling their business is still a once in a lifetime occurrence.
+For a large proportion of business owners, selling their business is the most popular business exit strategy.
+And it is still a once in a lifetime occurrence.
 Something never done before and unlikely to be repeated.